chaos-mesh/website/versioned_docs/version-2.5.2/production-installation-using-helm.md

 :::note

 In this document, Helm v3 is used in commands to make operations on Chaos Mesh.
-If Helm v2 is used in your environment, refer to [Migrate Helm v2 to v3](https://helm.sh/docs/topics/v2_v3_migration/) or modify the Helm version to the v2 format.
+If Helm v2 is used in your environment, refer to [Migrating Helm v2 to v3](https://helm.sh/docs/topics/v2_v3_migration/) or modify the Helm version to the v2 format.

 :::